 Water can also provide a visual of the very real-life effects of climate change.
 From hurricanes to tsunamis to floods, natural disasters are only becoming more extreme, and they tend to most seriously affect those who are most vulnerable.

 Take a moment to reflect on the fact that those who have the largest carbon footprints are those who are least impacted by the effects of climate change, and those who have the smallest carbon footprints are those who are most impacted by its effects.

-After reflecting throughout your walking Examen, think about how you might put your thoughts into action to move towards creating a more sustainable environment for our Earth.
+As you arrive to your last stop, look out the window over West Campus and reflect on your walking Examen.
+What did you notice about your answers?
+Is there something you noticed on campus you haven't noticed before?
+Think about how you might put your thoughts into action to move towards creating a more sustainable environment for our Earth.